 Lightning is an electrical discharge that results from the buildup of positive and negative charges within a thunderstorm and the earth's surface.
-When the buildup becomes strong enough, lightning appears as a "bolt".
-This flash of light usually occurs within the clouds or between the clouds and the ground.
-Lightning's electrical charge and intense heat can electrocute on contact, split trees, ignite fires, and cause electrical failures.
-A visible electrical discharge is produced by a thunderstorm.
-The discharge may occur within or between clouds, between the cloud and air, between a cloud and the ground or between the ground and a cloud.
+When the buildup becomes strong enough, lightning appears as a "bolt."
+This visible electrical discharge produced by a thunderstorm can occur within or between clouds, between the cloud and air, between a cloud and the ground or between the ground and a cloud.
 Cloud-to-ground lightning is the most damaging and dangerous type of lightning, though it is also less common.
 It frequently strikes away from the rain core, either ahead or behind the thunderstorm, and can strike 5-10 miles from the storm in areas that most people do not consider to be a threat.
+Lightning's electrical charge and intense heat can electrocute on contact, split trees, ignite fires, and cause electrical failures.
+The severity of lightning can be measured on a scale of lightning activity level (Table 4-43).